 A full description of installation procedures can be found in Part IV.
 The library can easily be built from source and is available from several places.
 The two most typical means of distribution are a compressed archive (a tarball) and cloning the source repository.

+2.1 Building from a Tarball

-If you are building from a tarball download the compressed archive liquid-dsp-v.v.v.tar.gz to your local machine where v.v.v denotes the version of the release (e.g. liquid-dsp-1.1.0.tar.gz); Unpack the tarball
+If you are building from a tarball download the compressed archive liquid-dsp-v.v.v.tar.gz to your local machine where v.v.v denotes the version of the release (e.g. liquid-dsp-1.2.0.tar.gz).
+Unpack the tarball